benjamin-robertson/bolt_log4j/REFERENCE.md

 Data type: `Stdlib::Windowspath`

 File systems path to scan on Windows.
-Will scan recursivly from this directory.
-Default 'c:\\'
+Will scan recursively from this directory.

 Default value: `'c:\\'`